VincentLindsay/VincentLindsay/README.md

 ## Hi!
 I'm Vincent, a 4th-year cybersecurity student at UTSA.<br>

-I am currently building a Simulated Phishing Detection and Network Monitoring Lab Using Kali, Windows 10 Enterprise, Suricata, and Splunk
+I currently building an adversary simulation and detection lab using a Kali Linux and a Windows 10 Enterprise machine.
+The lab simulates attacker behavior such as network reconnaissance, while using tools such as Sysmon and Splunk to monitor, detect, and perform analysis of the resulting activity.

 I am passionate about security operations, and defending assets to the best of my ability